nixworks/public/README.md

 ##### Rohingya refugees in Bangladesh
 ### [Bangladeshi home minister Asaduzzaman Khan meets with his Burmese counterpart, Kyaw Swe, in Dhaka to discuss the repatriation of Rohingya refugees from Bangladesh to Myanmar.
 The Burmese delegation accepts a list of 8,032 Rohingya refugees (1,673 families) who are to be repatriated. ](/news/2018/02/16/bangladeshi-home-minister-asaduzzaman-khan-meets-with-his-burmese-counterpart-kyaw-swe-in-dhaka-to-discuss-the-repatriation-of-rohingya-re.md)
-_Context: Rohingya, Rohingya refugees in Bangladesh, repatriation, Dhaka, Bangladesh, Myanmar, Asaduzzaman Khan_
+_Context: repatriation, Dhaka, Bangladesh, Asaduzzaman Khan, Rohingya, Myanmar, Rohingya refugees in Bangladesh_

 ---